jayatithakkar/AI_Face_Mask_Detection/README.md

     - **Stratified Splitting:** Run `stratifiedSplit.py` to segment the data into train, test, and val portions.

 7. **Dataset Cleaning:**
-    - Run `datasetCleaning-1.py` followed by `datasetCleaning-2.py`.
+    - Run `datasetCleaning-1.py` followed by `datasetCleaning-2.py` for Dataset-3.
 Make sure to verify the paths before execution.

 8. **Utility Functions:**
     - Execute `utilityFunction1.py` to rename files as needed and then generate custom labels for Dataset-3.